 Our bones provide the infrastructure of our bodies.
 They allow us stand upright, walk, and do all the daily tasks we need to do.
 When a bone is broken, it inhibits our movements and can be painful.
 Unfortunately, it doesn't always take much to break a bone.
 A mere slip and fall or trip and fall accident can result a broken wrist, arm, ankle, or rib.

 If you have suffered a broken bone in a slip and fall accident, you need to consult a dedicated NJ slip and fall injury attorney.
-The Princeton law office of Lependorf & Silverstein, P.C. has represented New Jersey slip and fall accident victims for over 20 years.
-To get the representation you need, call us at (609) 240-0040 to schedule a free, comprehensive consultation.
+The Princeton law office of Lependorf & Silverstein, P.C. has represented slip and fall accident victims for over 20 years.
+To get the best legal representation, call us at (609) 240-0040 to schedule a free, comprehensive consultation.